Discovery Process Decisions Testing Features Results Players Reflections Next Steps

 Layout and information hierarchy

-FIFA team select — reference
+FIFA team select — both sides in view simultaneously

 Design note